ericminikel/cureffi/_posts/2015-09-09-proposal-writing-1.markdown

 + Literature cited - doesn't count towards page limit
 + Figures should be embedded in text, but do not count towards the page limit

 Proposal should not exceed 4,000 words including figure legends but not title page or references.
 Everything should be &ge;11 point Arial with &half;" margins.
+Note that for the final PQE proposal, which includes a third aim, you get 5,000 words.

 ### Pro-tips for proposal writing